-No Bake Vanilla Coconut Doughnut Holes
+No-Bake Vanilla Coconut Doughnut Holes

-I am really excited to share these no bake doughnut holes with you because they are so incredibly yummy!
-But the best part is they only have four ingredients, take only ten minutes to prepare and are a NO BAKE recipe, how easy is that?
-They are dairy-free and gluten-free, no added sugar and yet they taste like vanilla caramel melting in your mouth!
+I’m really excited to share these no-bake doughnut holes with you because they’re so incredibly yummy!
+But the best part is they only have four ingredients, take only ten minutes to prepare and are a NO-BAKE recipe, how easy is that?
+They’re dairy-free and gluten-free, with no added sugar and they taste like vanilla caramel melting in your mouth!

 Dates are the perfect sweetener to use.
 They are a whole food and are full of minerals and fiber.

-With such a busy schedule no-bake desserts such as these are perfect to make.
+Every time I make these I end up eating at least a couple of them before I even finish, with the aroma of vanilla pouring out they’re irresistible!With such a busy schedule no-bake desserts such as these are perfect to make.
 I like to double this recipe and freeze the rest so that I can always have some on hand.

 2 cups fresh medjool dates, pitted

 1/3 cup cashews, soaked overnight in purified water drained and rinsed

 1/2 tsp vanilla powder (the key to this recipe is that I used Madagascar vanilla powder and it really makes the difference, if you don’t have it you can use a vanilla bean or pure vanilla extract but it may not be as vanilla flavored with the extract)